fatred/problemofnetworkdotcom/content/posts/vault-tls-with-network-appliances/index.md

 If you have questions or feedback you can find me in the naf and packetpushers slack, or you can fire me an email.

-Until next time, I hope you have a great day.
+Until next time, thanks for your visit and I hope you have a great day.